So, what exactly does beating cancer mean anyway?

 You cannot beat cancer with sheer will alone.
 You just cannot.

-If battle talk works for some, that is fine with me.
+If battle talk works for some, that’s fine.

-But if it doesn’t work for all of us, why can’t the battle-talk people accept that?
+But if it doesn’t work for all of us, shouldn’t that be fine as well?

 I’m still not sure what beating cancer even means, but perhaps it’s as simple as that.
 Or maybe it should be.